 He was preceded in death, by his parents, wife, Leatitia I. Woods, two brothers, William Baker, Wiseman Baker, 5 sisters, Betty Jo Woods, Ophelia Day, Carolyn Baker, Francis Baker and Betsy Baker.

-To send flowers to Howard E. Woods' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Howard E. Woods, please visit our floral store.